How to Become a Pharmacist

 What Is a Pharmacist?

-A pharmacist is a healthcare professional with expert knowledge of the storage, handling, preparation, distribution, and use of medication.
-They play a crucial role in educating patients on the uses and outcomes of their prescribed medication.
+A pharmacist is an expert in storing, handling, preparing, distributing, and using medication.
+They play a crucial role in educating patients on the uses and outcomes of their prescribed medication, ensuring accurate dosages, and avoiding negative side effects.

-While pharmacists can work in retail drug stores, they also work in hospitals, specialty clinics, mental health facilities, addiction centers, nursing homes, and poison control centers.
+They often work in hospitals, retail spaces, including drug and grocery stores, specialty clinics, mental health facilities, addiction centers, nursing homes, and poison control centers.

 Their specific responsibilities vary based on these settings, leading to different types of pharmacists, including: